evankirkiles/faustbot/README.md

 I built this application on a Mac so I made it a portable executable using Mac-specific settings.
 One can run it through a compiler on a Windows computer after removing the Mac packaging code in the CMakeLists.txt, but building a Windows executable would take a little bit more work.

-To build the .dmg, follow these instructions after compiling (in CLion) and using `cd` into the build directory:
+To build the .dmg, follow these instructions after building (in CLion) and using `cd` into the build directory:

 ```
 cd cmake-build-debug